 Do not take 6 meals a day and stay healthy

-When working from home or in a confined environment, it is important to stay healthy.
-Do not eat more than usual, try to stick to 3 healthy meals a day, do not eat at your desk and make sure you take the time to cook instead of stuffing yourself with snacks and food deliveries.
+It’s easy to forget when you’re in a confined environment but to ensure working from home wellbeing, it is important to stay healthy.
+Do not eat more than usual, try to stick to three healthy meals a day, do not eat at your desk and make sure you take the time to cook instead of stuffing yourself with snacks and food deliveries.

 Try to avoid online distractions during your working hours